German national football team joins Norway in Qatar World Cup human rights message | DW | 26.03.2021

 Such a principled public image is less apparent for Goretzka and Kimmich's club, Bayern Munich.
 The Bundesliga champions have been training in Qatar for a decade and Goretzka, Kimmich and the rest of the squad run out for matches with the logo of the state–owned airline on their sleeve.

-Human Rights Watch, Amnesty International, and other such organizations, have routinely condemned the working conditions for stadium laborers as "inhumane", but despite criticism from Bayern fans, CEO Karl–Heinz Rummenigge insists that working with Qatar is the right thing to do.
+Human Rights Watch, Amnesty International and other rights organizations have routinely condemned the working conditions for stadium laborers as "inhumane," but despite criticism from Bayern fans CEO Karl–Heinz Rummenigge insists that working with Qatar is the right thing to do.

-Bayern are not the only club with ties to Gulf States who are widely considered human rights abusers.
+Bayern are not the only club with ties to Gulf states that are widely considered human rights abusers.
 Ilkay Gündogan, who plays for UAE–owned Manchester City, is another German international who is effectively being paid by the countries who they wish to stand against.
-Paris Saint–Germain, Chelsea and plenty of other top European clubs have links to regimes many observers find unpalatable.
+Paris Saint-Germain, Chelsea and plenty of other top European clubs have links to regimes that many observers find unpalatable.

 FIFA president Gianni Infantino has always backed one of his pet projects, but his organization appear to have softened their longstanding aversion to anything they consider political.